Often, I get questions from end users on deciding which one would serve best: Network File share or SharePoint? My Answer to them:

 - Versioning Control – adds the ability to see older versions of documents

 - Metadata (like When & who updated the documents and the ability to add and manage additional file properties, columns, metadata)

 - User security management/permissions/ Item visibility – Users do not have the ability to see information that they do not have permission to see.

 - Views (or Filters)

 - If it’s a Published site, You can access it from anywhere

 - Check-in / Check-out

-- Workflows - such as approval procedure, help automating simple or complex tasks
+- Workflows – such as approval procedure, help to automate simple or complex tasks

 - Recycle bins